-The remote users are assigned virtual IP addresses from the static IP pools that you configure using the IP Pools screen on the SSL VPN-Plus tab in the vCloud Director tenant portal.
+The remote users are assigned virtual IP addresses from the static IP pools that you configure using the IP Pools screen on the SSL VPN-Plus tab.

 Each IP pool added in this screen results in an IP address subnet configured on the edge gateway.
 The IP address ranges used in these IP pools must be different from all other networks configured on the edge gateway.

-- On the SSL VPN-Plus tab in the tenant portal, click IP Pools.
+- On the SSL VPN-Plus tab, click IP Pools.

 - Click the Create () button.